-Like OAEP, PSS is provably secure, standardised, and widely deployed.
-Also like OAEP, it looks needlessly complex and is prone to implementation errors and mishandled corner cases.
+Like OAEP PSS is provably secure standardised, and widely deployed.
+Also like mishandled corner cases.
 But unlike RSA encryption, there's a way to get around this extra complexity with a signature scheme that doesn't even need a PRNG, thus reducing the risk of insecure RSA signatures caused by an insecure PRNG.